cheskya/2ndYear-2ndSem/HISTO 12 - Readings in Philippine History/Readings/Reading - Salvador Araneta and the Filipino New Deal.md

 Chapter 2 of "Liberalism and the Postcolony" by Lisandro E. Claudio

-This chapter examins how Keynesianism, New Deal liberalism, and economic planning were debated in the Ph through the ideas of Salvador Araneta.
+This chapter examins how Keynesianism, New Deal liberalism, and economic planning were debated in the PH through the ideas of Salvador Araneta.

 Araneta's ideas were widely debated in the 1950s-- a period of economic and political decolonization, a time when the PH was first attempting to formulate industrial policy.